View our posts

 CD2The academy has a thoughtful and ambitious curriculum that is designed to give all pupils the knowledge and cultural capital they need to become confident, resilient and independent.

-To help achieve this ambition, we run four Character Development Days during the academic year.
+To help achieve this ambition, we run five Character Development Days during the academic year.
 On Character Development Days students are not in their normal timetabled lessons but have the chance to experience different activities and trips all focused on building their character.

 CD3Character Development Days are used to strengthen students’ practical application of skills and provide a deeper learning experience.
 They provide students with the ability to be equipped in valuable life skills which extend beyond the classroom context, serving to promote overall health and well-being.